How to Build Your Own “Profit Dashboard”

 Translation: If you want to get rich, you must patiently pursue time-proven methods.

-In my previous issue, I asked you to consider your long-term investment needs based on your stage in life.
-Armed with that data, let’s move on to the next phase, to establish your portfolio allocation dashboard.
+A good place to start is to consider your long-term investment needs based on your stage in life.
+Armed with that data, the next phase is to establish your portfolio allocation dashboard.

-For the three age categories, here are the suggested allocations:
+For the three age categories, here are suggested allocations:

 But remember: If you’re still several years away from retirement, the safer you play it, the less effective your wealth-building plan.

-As 2017 approaches and a new and unpredictable president takes America’s reins, you should consider re-balancing your portfolio to accommodate the likely economic, business and market trends of the coming new year.
+As 2024 approaches and a new and raucous presidential election year gets underway, you should consider re-balancing your portfolio to accommodate the likely economic, business and market trends of the coming new year.
 In a year that’s bound to be fraught with volatility, diversification will provide an important buffer.

 Protecting your portfolio from disaster…